 They may – if you created the video for the right keywords and optimized it correctly.

 Finding the exact keywords people use to search YouTube is critical to the success of your video.
 In this post, I am going to show you how to do YouTube keyword research.

-I will show you the exact steps you need to follow to find the keywords your audience is searching for in YouTube.
-Once you know what the audience is looking for, you can create a video that answers that query and also optimize the video so people can find it.
+I will show you the exact steps you need to follow to find the keywords your audience is searching for on YouTube.
+Once you know what the audience is looking for, you can create a video that answers that query and also optimize the video for the keyword so people can find it.